JCGutierrezConcha/Predict-Frogs-Presence-Using-Climate-Data/README.md

 For Extra Trees hyperparameters tuned included number of estimators, maximum depth and min_samples_leaf.

--For XGBoost hyperparameters tuned included number of estimators, maximum depth and learning rate (eta).
+For XGBoost hyperparameters tuned included number of estimators, maximum depth and learning rate (eta).

 We trained and evaluated the models on the validation dataset.